 Some of the Dordogne Valley’s most precious treasures lie hidden from view in extensive cave systems.
-The most famous cave paintings in Europe are found here at Lascaux where bison, elk and horses gallop across the walls.
-The quality and quantity of the art are such that it is now listed as a UNESCO World Heritage Site.
+The most famous cave paintings in Europe are found at Lascaux where bison, elk and horses gallop across the walls.
+The quality and quantity of the art have earned them a listing as a UNESCO World Heritage Site.

 Although the Dordogne is the “celebrity”, the Lot – River and department – have just as much to offer.
 Equally blessed with stunning scenery and history – several of the “Most Beautiful Villages in France” provide a lovely backdrop to your travels.
 St Cirq Lapopie stands out but is not alone in being well worth a visit and there are varied routes taking in the Rivers and villages.

-Explore the Dordogne Valley on two wheels.
+Explore the Dordogne Valley on two wheels

 We have an excellent selection of routes, maps and guide books to help you make the most of your explorations.
 If you would like to enjoy some cycling but don’t want to bring your own equipment there is an excellent local company who can deliver bikes to the cottage for your stay.
 They are English so no language difficulties and you make your arrangements in advance so everything will be set for your trip.
 You can check out their information at www.velodulot.com.

 You can find more information about Cycling in The Dordogne Valley here.